andrew/ultimate-awesome/README.md

 - [awesome-linux-customization](https://github.com/myugan/awesome-linux-customization) - :books: An awesome list of customization tools for your UN*X/Linux desktop.
 - [awesome-raspberry-pi-zh](https://github.com/1021683053/awesome-raspberry-pi-zh) - 树莓派工具，镜像，教程，文章.
 - [awesome-pycharm](https://github.com/JetBrains/awesome-pycharm) - A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains.
-- [awesome-cs-tutorial](https://github.com/sanbuphy/awesome-cs-tutorial) -   A collection of ComputerScience and DeepLearning tutorial and tools. ⭐ 自收集整理的有关各类计算机与深度学习课程网站、工具、使用技巧的合集 .
 - [awesome-tca](https://github.com/antranapp/awesome-tca) - Awesome list for The Composable Architecture.
 - [awesome-coq](https://github.com/coq-community/awesome-coq) - A curated list of awesome Coq libraries, plugins, tools, verification projects, and resources [maintainers=@anton-trunov,@palmskog].
 - [Collaborative_Perception](https://github.com/Little-Podi/Collaborative_Perception) - This repository is a paper digest of recent advances in collaborative / cooperative / multi-agent perception for V2I / V2V / V2X autonomous driving scenario.